 Join our community of makers.
 Check out our upcoming workshops!

-The Carnegie Public Library in Pittsburgh continues to carry out and embody Carnegie’s philanthropic vision and spirit, acting as an unparalleled educational, professional development, and cultural resource to the local Allegheny/Pittsburgh community to this day.
+The Carnegie Public Library in Pittsburgh continues to carry out and embody Carnegie’s philanthropic vision and spirit, acting as an unparalleled resource for educational, professional development, and cultural offerings to the local community to this day.